diecatiamonteiro/final-project-mern/README.md

 1. User goes to the login page.
 2. Enters email & password.
 3. Clicks "Login".
-4. Sees error message: "Please verify your email before logging in."
+4. Sees error message on login form: "Please verify your email before logging in."
 5. Can request resend verification email.

 📌 **User is logged in and changes password in dashboard**

-1. User logs in and navigates to Dashboard > My Account.
+1. User logs in and navigates to My Greenroom > My Account (tab) > Password (tab).
-2. Clicks "Change Password".
+2. Types in current password and new password twice, and clicks "Change Password".
 3. Backend generates a one-time secure link with a token.
-4. Email is sent and sees a message: "For security reasons, we have sent you an email with a link to change your password."
-5. User receives an email with a "Change Password" button.
-6. Clicks the link → Redirected to Dashboard page with an open change password modal.
-7. Enters New Password & Confirm Password.
-8. Clicks "Save New Password" and password is updated.
+4. User sees a success message: "Password changed successfully.
+You will be redirected to login..."
-9. User is logged out.
+5. User is logged out.
 Previous session is invalidated (logs out from all devices).
-10. User logs in manually again.
+6. User logs in manually again.

 📌 **User is logged out and forgets password**

 1. User clicks "Forgot Password?" on the login page.
-2. Enters their email address.
+2. Is redirected to Forgot Password page and enters their email address.
 3. Clicks "Send Reset Link".
 4. Receives an email with a unique link.
-5. Clicks the link and is redirected to the login page with a added message on top: "Your password has been successfully changed.
-Please log in to continue."
+5. Clicks the link and is redirected to the Reset Password page.
-6. Enters a new password and clicks "Save New Password".
+6. Enters a new password and clicks "Reset Password".
-7. Sees confirmation message:"Your password has been updated.
-Please log in."
-8. User logs in manually.
+7. User is redirected to login page and can now log in with new password.

 📌 **User logs in after verifying account**